twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Underline** – Set this value to on to underline text in the Test Font window.
 Default is off.

 ### Reg
-The program is unregistered after the installation process is completed or if this key is removed or if all values are empty.
+The program is unregistered after the installation process is completed or if the key doesn't exist.
 Many people and companies provided registration keys for different versions.
 * **V5D#** – The # at the end is a numerical string.
 After the registration process is completed, it displays a message and removes the **Register** button in `TTIPOFTHEDAYFORM` (version 1.0 until 6.5), **Buy** menu and the **Register** item on the Help menu.
 Version 6.0 & above places your name on the title bar.

 ### Themes (version 3.0 until 6.5)